Real-Life Examples: How Business Analytics Drives Smarter Decisions

 How: By applying business analytics, the company discovers that the bottleneck is occurring due to a specific machine's limited capacity and frequent breakdowns.
 They also find that inventory levels are not adequately aligned with demand patterns, resulting in excess or insufficient stock at different times.

 Outcome: Equipped with these insights, the manufacturing company takes strategic actions.
 They invest in upgrading the bottleneck machine to increase its capacity and minimise breakdowns, improving production efficiency and reducing delays.
-Additionally, they implement demand forecasting models and inventory optimisation techniques to ensure optimal stock levels, reducing storage costs and waste.
+Additionally, they implement demand forecasting models and inventory optimisation techniques to ensure optimal stock levels, reducing storage costs and waste by around 10%.

 3. Improve Decision Making